s-celles/xc8-wrapper/docs/index.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Development Guide](development.md) for information on how to contribute to this project.
+Please see our [Contributing Guide](contributing.md) for detailed information on how to contribute to this project.

 ## 💬 Support